B-24D-135-CO "Battlin' Betts" Serial Number 42-41099

 Whitehead went on to give his conclusion:

 "It is undoubtedly difficult for anyone who has not seen the terrain in New Guinea to understand how an airplane can disappear without a trace, occasionally however, such things happen.
 Anyone of a half a dozen reasons might have caused this crash.
 There is so much bad weather in New Guinea and adjacent thereto the terrain is very rugged.
-The country is sparsely populated and in my own best judgement I believe that a local bad weather caused the loss of this airplane and its crew."
+The country is sparsely populated and in my own best judgment I believe that a local bad weather caused the loss of this airplane and its crew."

 References